Arthy250/medaExamen/README.md

 ## Before starting

-The local databases were made using json-server (https://github.com/typicode/json-server) so it is necessary to install the repository.
+The local database were made using json-server (https://github.com/typicode/json-server) so it is necessary to install the repository.

 For installation, follow the instructions on the github repository, when this process is done, run the local server with: "json-server --host your ip address db.json"